 The end stage of mitosis, termed telophase, begins with the arrival of the sister chromatids at each separate pole.
 As the kinetochore microtubules disappear, the polar microtubules continue to elongate.
 A new nuclear envelope begins to form around each group of sister chromatids.
 The chromatin that has been condensed throughout mitosis expands, and nucleoli appear.
 After this stage, the cell enters cytokinesis.

 Cytokinesis begins during anaphase and ends the mitotic process.
 The cytoplasm divides by a process known as cleavage to give rise to two separate daughter cells.
 The forces required for cleavage are generated through actin–myosin interactions, which pull the plasma membrane down a furrow (a puckering of the plasma membrane).
 The cleavage furrow forms around the equator of the parent cell so that the two daughter cells produced are of approximately equal size and have similar properties.
 However, cytokinesis can sometimes fail, which is a condition termed incomplete cytokinesis.
 If cytokinesis is incomplete, the cleavage furrow degenerates and the two daughter cells do not separate, leading to a state in which the cell contains more than one nucleus.
 Experimental models have indicated that cytokinesis failure can contribute to the formation of tumor cells.
-See also: Cell membrane
+See also: Cell membrane; Tumor

 Induction of mitosis